 \autoref{tab:msetab} demonstrates that our approach \algos outperforms other centralized methods in terms of performance.
-We use direct optimization since iterative gradient descent eventually converges to the same value in the long run.
-Due to its guaranteed convergence, direct optimization improves against centralized methods by up to 23.81\%.
+We use exact optimization since iterative gradient descent eventually converges to the same value in the long run.
+Due to its guaranteed convergence, exact optimization improves against centralized methods by up to 23.81\%.
 Though it does worse than SARIMAX MLE on the passenger data, it is still among the top two methods.

-We also show three regression plots from a prequential window of size 50 from three datasets in \autoref{fig:msefig}.
-In general, all the methods can capture patterns in the time series, like in \autoref{subfig:airq50} and \autoref{subfig:ross50}.
-However, deep models such as \emph{SSSD\textsuperscript{S4}} occasionally overfit, showing the drawback of NNs on small windows (see \autoref{subfig:sml50}).
+Regression plots from a prequential window of size 50 from three datasets are shown in \autoref{fig:msefig}.
+Generally, all methods can capture patterns in the time series, like in \autoref{subfig:airq50} and \autoref{subfig:ross50}.
+Occasionally, deep models such as \emph{SSSD\textsuperscript{S4}} overfit, showing the drawback of NNs on small windows (see \autoref{subfig:sml50}).